top of page

-When a person is arrested and taken to jail for a misdemeanor crime, in most cases, they can post bond after being processed into the jail’s data base and local legal system.
-But in other cases, defendants can be placed under no bail bonds hold for various reasons.
-If you have a friend or a loved one in Marion County Jail and you are in need of an 8% Bail Bond or a Marion County Bail Bond Agent, call our office at 317-531-5447
+When a person is arrested and taken to jail for a misdemeanor crime, in most cases, they can post bond after being processed into the jail’s database and local legal system.
+However, in other cases, defendants can be placed under no bail bond hold for various reasons.
+If you have a friend or a loved one in Marion County Jail and you need an 8% Bail Bond or a Marion County Bail Bond Agent, call our office at 317-531-5447

 for help right away!